zhenglab/Analytic-ICP/README.md

 **Analytic Iterive Closest Point (Analytic-ICP)** is a point-set registration algorithm, originally developed by Wei Feng et al.

-This is a C++ solution for surface registration (adjustment), which uses Analytic-ICP to register moving feature point set in one surface to fixed feature point set in another surface.
+This repository provides the official C++ implementation of our paper "Low-Cost Approximation of Smooth Mapping for Point Set Registration".

 It consists of three projects:

  * Analytic-ICP DLL code
  * SmoothAdjustment DLL code